 Soil erosion and the use of powerful farming tools increase the potential for damage to underground natural gas lines.
-Learn how you can prevent gas pipeline accidents.

 When you till, rip, dig or perform other digging activities within 10 feet of a high-pressure natural gas pipeline, a PG&E representative needs to be on-site.

 During installation of a pipeline crossing, the intersection should be as near to 90 degrees as possible and should clear the pipeline by at least 24 inches.
 Use solid tile at the point where field tile crosses the pipeline and pea gravel to prevent settling.
 Plastic pipe is preferred when crossing the pipeline.
 A local PG&E representative may be on-site during installation.

 Proceed with caution when deep plowing and try to stay clear of PG&E pipeline rights-of-way.
 We may schedule a meeting with you to discuss risks and precautionary measures to take, including having a PG&E representative stand by while the work is performed.